-Ballet San Angelo, Inc. formerly known as San Angelo Civic Ballet (SACB) was chartered August 16, 1983 as a 501(c)(3) not-for-profit organization and co-founded by Ann Southall, Debbie Carter, Teresa Branon, Mary Lynn Kusior and Gene Smith.
-The organization was originally created with the purpose of producing “The Nutcracker” in San Angelo, Texas.
-Over the 32 years since, the SACB Board of Directors has expanded upon this foundation to make SACB the focal point of exceptional dance education, creative movement-based community programs, and high caliber performances to West Texas.
+Ballet San Angelo, Inc. (BSA) formerly known as San Angelo Civic Ballet was chartered August 16, 1983 as a 501(c)(3) not-for-profit organization and co-founded by Ann Southall, Debbie Carter, Teresa Branon, Mary Lynn Kusior and Gene Smith.
+The organization was originally created with the purpose of producing The Nutcracker in San Angelo, Texas.
+Over the 40 years since, BSA Board of Directors has expanded upon this foundation to offer exceptional dance education, creative movement-based community programs, and high caliber performances to West Texas.

 A high standard of ballet training, experienced artistic staff, and original choreographic work continued in the following years.
 One celebrated moment in the organization’s history was Susan Olson’s 1999 Nutcracker, where Paloma Herrera, Tamas Solymasi, and Guiseppe Piccone for American Ballet Theatre danced guest roles, the same year that Herrera was named the most influential ballerina in the United States.
-In 2005, Artistic Director Meghann Bridgeman began a ten-year tenure as Artistic Director, implementing a classically based curriculum, expanding and improving classes from creative movement to pre-professional levels of ballet and pointe.
-Enrollment quadrupled and advanced level dancers are now regularly accepted into nationally recognized programs.
-SACB also greatly expanded the performance repertoire beyond the annual production of “The Nutcracker” during this time to bring five contemporary, youth and classical ballet performances to San Angelo each season.
+In 2005, Artistic Director Meghann Bridgeman began a successful ten-year tenure, implementing a classically based curriculum, expanding and improving classes from creative movement to pre-professional levels of ballet and pointe.
+Enrollment quadrupled and advanced level dancers were regularly accepted into nationally recognized programs.
+BSA also expanded the performance repertoire beyond the annual production of The Nutcracker during this time to bring five contemporary, youth and classical ballet performances to San Angelo each season.
 To support this rapid growth, BSA filled new administrative, executive and faculty positions that played vital roles in the administrative development and donor relations of the organization.